Skip to main content

 Indigenous Patient Navigators

-Elder services embody the following values
+Elder and Knowledge Keeper services embody the following values:

 • Everything is connected.

-• Respect for Indigenous peoples diversity of values, beliefs, and culture.
+• Respect for Indigenous people's diversity of values, beliefs, and culture.

 • Work with hearts of compassion and empathy.